zippiehq/cartesi-coprocessor/README.md

 ##### Obtaining RPC Provider and Etherscan API Key

-To interact with the Ethereum mainnet, you will need an RPC URL provided by services like Alchemy or Infura:
+To interact with the Ethereum mainnet, you will need to obtain:

+###### RPC Provider url
-Visit Alchemy or Infura and create an account to obtain the RPC URL.
+- Visit Alchemy or Infura.
+- Sign up for an account or log in if you already have one.
+- Create a new project targeting the Ethereum mainnet.
+- Obtain the RPC URL provided for your project.

+###### Etherscan API Key

 Go to Etherscan to obtain an API key.
 - Register or log in